samfeldstein/notebook/content/notes/personal-site-notes.md

 I agonized over the design for this site for quite some time.
 It is my personal site, after all, and I want to make a good first impression.
 But I'm uncomfortable with graphic design, so after a ton of iterations I decided to go with something simple but elegant.
 [Molly White's website](https://www.mollywhite.net) and [Gwern Branwen's website](https://gwern.net) were nice guideposts here.

+### View transitions

+- Handled with native `@view-transition` rule.
+- Only supported in some browsers.
+- Could have used Astro's ClientRouter component but seemed like overkill.

 ## Performance

 I like to build fast websites because it makes me feel like I know what I'm doing.
 Styles and scripts are inlined by default, and thanks for component scoping, overall page size is kept to a minimum.